Purpose and objective

 Norges Bank will seek to vote its shares at all shareholder meetings.
 Voting will have a principled basis yet cater to the specific circumstances of the individual company.
 The Bank will report on its voting activities and may choose to publish vote decisions and rationales prior to meetings.

 The board of the company is responsible for business strategy and operations.
 Norges Bank will support good corporate governance by directing its efforts primarily at the board and its chair.
 The Bank may also interact with management.
 Ownership activity will be an integrated part of company interaction.
 Publicly stated positions may underpin engagement with individual companies.

 Investments in unlisted real estate and renewable energy infrastructure assets shall be managed in a responsible and environmentally sustainable manner.
-For unlisted real estate investments, the focus areas for environmental matters are energy efficiency, water consumption and waste management, will be considered.
+For unlisted real estate investments, the focus areas for environmental matters are energy efficiency, water consumption and waste management.

 Norges Bank will communicate its expectations to investment partners and asset managers for unlisted real estate and renewable energy infrastructure assets on integration of environmental, social and governance considerations in the management of Norges Bank’s unlisted real assets, and engage in dialogue on responsible investment matters.